Gina Lollobrigida: Italian screen star dies at 95

 One version of the story says Power died in Lollobrigida's car on the way to hospital.
 Another suggests he passed away in his dressing room and was "walked" out of the studio - a scarf tied round his jaw to stop it sagging.

 Whatever the truth, Power's scenes were reshot with Yul Brynner.
-The film shocked late-1950s Hollywood with an orgy scene - albeit one where all were fully clothed.
+The film shocked late-1950s Hollywood with an orgy scene, albeit one where all were fully clothed.

 Rock Hudson and Sophia Loren

 In 1960, she moved to Canada - for lower taxes and a promise of legal status for her Yugoslav husband.
-One magazine gushed that it was "the most fetching argument ever advanced for liberal immigration policies."
+One magazine gushed that it was "the most fetching argument ever advanced for liberal immigration policies".

 Her film career was slowing but there was still time to work with her favourite actor: Rock Hudson.